 The river spans over 372 km and is the major source of water for the city’s inhabitants.

-The river is dotted with a plethora of attractions, including historic landmarks, cultural landmarks, floating markets, and bustling riverside neighbourhoods.
+The river is dotted with a plethora of attractions, including historic landmarks, cultural landmarks, floating markets, and bustling riverside neighborhoods.

 The Chao Phraya River is a bustling hub of activity, with traditional water taxis and modern ferries constantly shuttling passengers up and down the river, making it a vital part of Bangkok’s transport infrastructure.